FP&A Exam Scoring

 Your examination score is based on the total number of questions you answered correctly.
-Candidates are encouraged to answer each question, as no points are deducted for questions answered incorrectly.
-The FP&A Part I exam contains 125 questions.
-Of those, 100 questions are scored and 25 questions are unscored pretest items.
-The FP&A Part II exam also contains 125 questions.
-Of those, 95 questions are scored and 30 questions are unscored pretest items.
+The FP&A Part I exam contains 140 questions.
+Of those, 110 questions are scored and 30 questions are unscored pretest items.
+The FP&A Part II exam contains 60 questions.
+Of those, 47 questions are scored and 13 questions are unscored pretest items.
 Candidates have no way of distinguishing between scored and unscored questions.
 The unscored questions are placed on the exam in order to gather important statistics to determine if they meet the qualifications in order to be included on future exams in a scored position.
-Multiple choice questions are worth one point, task based simulation questions are worth 1.5 points.
+Multiple-Choice questions are worth one point, Task Based Simulation questions are worth 1.5 points.

 What is a scaled score?